 Big Blind Ante – Here to Stay

 The big blind ante wasn’t invented in 2018 but was usually only seen in high-stakes tournament play.
 The method of collecting the antes from every player for each hand (the old way), to only the Big Blind posting the BB and the ante.
 The ante would consist of a set amount like $200 or sometimes be equal to the total ante from each player on the table.
-This has turned into a tournament format that has been widely accepted in 2018 and will probably be the standard in 2019.
+This has turned into a tournament format that has been widely accepted in 2018 and will probably be the standard in 2019 and beyond.

 Why The Change